SubhrajitPrusty/Download_weheartit/README.md

-Download_weheartit
+Download WeHeartIt
 ==================

-Downloads Images from weheartit.com by searching for given tags.
+Downloads Images from image sharing website weheartit.com by searching for given tags.

 * Uses BeautifulSoup 4 and wget.